microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 * **an apple**, which represents something Peter would be glad to find in order to feed himself
 * **a wolf**, which is dangerous and should be avoided

 There is a separate Python module, [`rlboard.py`](rlboard.py), which contains the code to work with this environment.
-Because this code is not important for understanding our concepts, we will just import the module and use it to create the sample board:
+Because this code is not important for understanding our concepts, we will just import the module and use it to create the sample board (code block 1):

 ```python
 from rlboard import *